 The East Caribbean Dollar rates below were last updated 3 minutes ago

 If you're travelling to the Caribbean soon you'll want to get the best deal on your East Caribbean Dollars.
 Our free comparison service compares the best East Caribbean Dollar rates from the biggest currency suppliers in the UK so you can see at a glance who is offering the top deals.
-We are currently comparing 16 suppliers selling East Caribbean Dollars in the UK with exchange rates ranging from 2.8900 to 3.1957.
+We are currently comparing 21 suppliers selling East Caribbean Dollars in the UK with exchange rates ranging from 2.9965 to 3.2334.

 But wait, it gets better!
 Many of the top suppliers listed above offer us exclusive exchange rates that are better than any other website which means if you order through us you could save even more money.
 We are so confident that you won't find better East Caribbean Dollar exchange rates on any other UK website that we challenge you to let us know if you find a better deal!

 Eight out of the nine eastern Caribbean states use the XCD as their legal currency.
 The East Caribbean Dollar is pegged to the US Dollar at a rate of $1 XCD = $2.7 USD.
 In many cases where a currency is pegged to the US Dollar it is often advantageous to take US Dollars as these are often better value than the local currency.
 With East Caribbean Dollars this is not the case.
 Although the US Dollar is widely accepted in hotels and restaurants, the exchange rate used is often so poor you are better off using the local currency.
 Many travellers have reported that Euros are also widely accepted.
 We have seen that the average order value is for £950 ($3,071.73XCD, as of Friday 24th of March 2017) based upon data from 1st of July to 30th of September 2016, worth of East Carribean Dollars with them when visting the carribean.
 This is nearly double the £500 ($2,060XCD) average value from 2013.

 East Caribbean Dollars are stocked by nearly all online currency houses and bureau de change which means exchange rates can be very competitive.